micleners/gatsby-contentful/README.md

 Then push with:
 `git push origin master`

-# Deploy To Netlify

 If you don't have a profile on Netlify, create one now.
+Then create the site
 - On your main page, click the green **New site from Git** button on the top right.
 - Under continuous deployment, click **Github**
 - During the setup, you can choose to either allow all sites to be deployed, or just some.
 If you choose only some, make sure you add the repo you pushed `gatsby-contentful` to your deploy list